“Courage starts with showing up and letting ourselves be seen.”

 You bet.
 We make audio recordings of all our live events.
 We also now make video recordings of most live events.

 If you’d like a recording of your reading, please be patient.
 Video takes a while.
-We will probably post a video of you, and we always send a heads-up email to readers to let them know their video is about to be posted.
+We will probably post a video of you, and we always send a heads-up email to readers to let them know their video has been posted.

 See you soon, and thanks again!